melliott7264/markelliottva-personal/wp-content/plugins/loginizer/readme.txt

 = 1.4.2 =
 * [Task] Tested up to: WordPress 5.2.0
-* [Bug Fix] Placement of Captcha corrected for WooCommerce at the time of checkout for endusers.
+* [Bug Fix] Placement of Captcha corrected for WooCommerce at the time of checkout for end users.
 * [Bug Fix] Checksum check shall now skip for the files which are present in default WordPress package and does not exist in the installation like deleted theme(s)/plugin(s).
 * [Bug Fix] Grammar correction